ramgandhi-okta/okta-node-dpop/from-scratch.md

     * Voila!
 List of users are printed.

 **Next Steps**
+* Completed project can be downloaded from the github link
 * Try using different Okta API scopes and experiment with different endpoints
 * Make sure you give permissions to your service app by assigning appropriate permissions
 * You can implement similar protection to your own resource server endpoints to improve security